feature-engine/feature_engine/README.md

 Thank you!!

-### Opening Pull Requests
-PR's are welcome!
-Please make sure the CI tests pass on your branch.

-### Tests

-We prefer tox.
-In your environment:

-- Run `pip install tox`
-- cd into the root directory of the repo: ``cd feature_engine``
-- Run `tox`

-If the tests pass, the code is functional.

-You can also run the tests in your environment (without tox).
-For guidelines on how to do so, check the [Contributing Page](https://feature-engine.readthedocs.io/en/latest/contribute/index.html).

 ### Documentation

 Feature-engine documentation is built using [Sphinx](https://www.sphinx-doc.org) and is hosted on [Read the Docs](https://readthedocs.org/).

-To build the documentation make sure you have the dependencies installed.
-From the root directory: ``pip install -r docs/requirements.txt``.
+To build the documentation make sure you have the dependencies installed: from the root directory: ``pip install -r docs/requirements.txt``.

-Now you can build the docs: ``sphinx-build -b html docs build``
+Now you can build the docs using: ``sphinx-build -b html docs build``

 ## License

 BSD 3-Clause

-## References

-Many of the engineering and encoding functionalities are inspired by this [series of articles from the 2009 KDD Competition](http://www.mtome.com/Publications/CiML/CiML-v3-book.pdf).